Skip to Main Content

 • Take notes in the margins [e.g., Adobe Reader offers pop-up sticky notes].

-• Highlight important quotations; consider using different colors to differentiate between quotes and other types of important text.
+• Highlight important quotations; consider using different highlighting colors to differentiate between quotes and other types of important text.

 • Summarize key points about the study at the end of the paper.
-To save time, these can be in the form of a concise bulleted list of statements [e.g., intro has provides historical background; lit review has important sources; good conclusions].
+To save time, these can be in the form of a concise bulleted list of statements [e.g., intro provides useful historical background; lit review has important sources; good conclusions].

 Reflecting on What You Have Read